-After all your hard work searching, you’ve finally found the house you want, and you’re ready to make an offer.
+After all your hard work searching, you’ve finally found your dream home, and you’re ready to make an offer.
 Few things in life are more stressful and exciting than this time, and rightfully so.
 But now that you’re here, what is a fair price to pay?

 How to tell what market you’re in

-A buyer’s market occurs in real estate when supply exceeds demand, and there is more inventory of houses available than there are people who want to buy.
-In other words, this means that there are more people trying to sell their houses than there are buyers that want to buy those houses.
-This gives buyers an advantage over sellers in price negotiations.
-And a supply increase with constant demand necessarily puts downward pressure on prices.
+A buyer’s market happens when supply exceeds demand in real estate.
+Ultimately, there are more people trying to sell their homes than there are buyers that want to buy those homes.
+This gives buyers an advantage over sellers in price negotiations and sellers may have to compete to attract buyers.

 A buyer’s market is a great time to buy a home, as you could potentially get an excellent deal and buy your house for lower than asking price.
-And remember that if you’re trying to sell a home in a buyer’s market, the buyer will have the advantage.
+Remember that if you’re trying to sell a home in a buyer’s market, the buyer will have the advantage.

 A market will change from a buyer’s to a seller’s market, or vice versa, when the level of supply or demand moves without a similar change in the other, or when the two move in opposite directions.